Faryalaurooj/Weapon_Detection_YOLOv8/README.md

 `print("Path to dataset files:", path)`

 This will download the dataset to your machine, and the path where it's saved will be printed.

+# Setting

+Create a new environment (replace yolo_weapon_detection with your preferred environment name):

+`conda create --name yolo_weapon_detection python=3.10`

+Activate the new environment:

+`conda activate yolo_weapon_detection`

+Install YOLOv8: You will need to install the ultralytics package which provides the YOLOv8 model.

+`pip install ultralytics`

+# Training